-We are excited to announce our inaugural The Bird in Your Hands Prize: a contest that centers and celebrates BIPOC voices.
+We are excited to announce the second annual The Bird in Your Hands Prize: a contest that centers and celebrates BIPOC voices.
 This is a no-fee contest accepting poetry, fiction, and nonfiction in any form under 500 words.
-The winner of the contest will be awarded $500, published in Thin Air Magazine, and interviewed for Thin Air Online.
+The winner of the contest will be awarded $1000, published in Thin Air Magazine, and interviewed for Thin Air Online.
+The winner will also be invited to read the winning entry, all expenses paid for, at the Northern Arizona Book Festival held in April 2022.
+First and second runners up will also be awarded an honorarium.
 The deadline for submission is 11:59pm (MST) on Tuesday, December 1.

 This contest is open to new, upcoming, and established BIPOC writers alike.
 Simultaneous submissions are allowed, and we carry no expectations for the content or tone of submissions.
 All submitted works must be previously unpublished.